M4ximumPizza/Hypernova/README.md

 ### Command Properties

-The codes before the project were written in C++ that is pretty compact however not fast. thus once this project was started, I rewrote it from C++ to java which appearance a lot of organized/faster use.
-It took about one 1/2 months to rewrite with the just about one-hundred files that were fixed.
-It absolutely was finished on Nov fifth when it was foreign to github.
+The code before the project was written in C++ and is fairly compact but not fast.
+After this project started, I rewrote it from C++ to Java.
+Java is much cleaner and faster to use.
+It took about half a month to repair and rewrite nearly 100 files.
+Fully finalized outside of Github on November 5th.

 ### Bug Fixes